II. Qualifications to be a Candidate

 V. Alabama Secretary of State Requirements

 To file directly with the Secretary of State, send all forms to Office of the Secretary of State, State Capitol, Room E-204, Montgomery, AL 36103 or mail to them certified at P. O. Box 5616, Montgomery, AL 36103.
+See below for information concerning mandatory electronic filing for certain candidates.

 NOTICE TO FEDERAL CANDIDATES [for U.S. House or U.S. Senate]: